quru/qis/doc/install.md

 run the other applications (if relevant) and cache operating system files, without swapping.
 This is an advanced topic, see the [tuning guide](tuning.md) for more information.

+By default, Memcached accepts remote connections from anywhere*.
+If Apache will be installed on a different server, this is fine, but add a firewall rule to prevent connections from elsewhere.
+If Apache will be installed on the same server, tell Memcached to accept local connections only.
+Edit `/etc/sysconfig/memcached` and change `OPTIONS`:

+    OPTIONS="-l 127.0.0.1"

+  *Some Debian-based systems set `-l 127.0.0.1` by default in `/etc/memcached.conf`.

 Set the service to start on boot and start it now:

 	$ sudo systemctl enable memcached